 stand up for your legal rights without making yourself look like a troublemaker.

 If you face discrimination, consider the following suggestions:

-Educate employers and co-workers who might believe that people cannot survive cancer
+Teach employers and co-workers who might believe that people cannot survive cancer

-and remain productive workers.
+and remain productive workers about cancer.

 Ask a member of your healthcare team (healthcare provider or social worker) to write